 affidavit may be signed in the presence of the clerk of the court or in the presence of a

 notary public, who must affix his or her seal at the proper place on the affidavit.
-I recommend this person not be a family member.
+We recommend this person not be a family member.